Skip to Main Content

 Not available

 Why American Family made our list: American Family, or AmFam for short, was ranked above average in the 2023 J.D.
-Power U.S. Auto Claims Satisfaction Study and in the Southwest Region of the 2023 U.S. Auto Insurance Study, which indicate high-quality customer service.
-It also earned the highest score in the shopping category of the U.S. Insurance Digital Experience Study, implying that AmFam’s online quoting process is straightforward.
+Power U.S. Auto Claims Satisfaction Study and earned third place in the Southwest Region of the 2024 U.S. Auto Insurance Study, which indicates high-quality customer service.
+AmFam offers online quotes and a dedicated local agent to assist you with your insurance needs.

 Why American Family may be best for customized policies: Drivers who want to go beyond a full coverage policy and want the opportunity to tailor their coverage to their needs may be interested in AmFam.
 Roadside assistance, gap insurance and rental car reimbursement are all available along with a couple of savings programs.
 The Diminishing Deductible program allows drivers with a 12-month policy to lower their collision and comprehensive deductible by $100 every year up to the full deductible amount, and the KnowYourDrive telematics program can knock off up to 20 percent of their premium.